Blackbody-Research/FCANN.jl/README.md

 A single file will be generated named ```archEval_ex_10_input_2_output_ADAMAX.csv``` that contains a table of errors for each architecture.
 Note that one of the networks was simply an empty array.
 In this case the model will contain no hidden layers and will simply be a linear model.

+### Working with backends
+If you have both CUDAdrv.jl and CUBLAS.jl packages installed properly, then the module will automatically load the GPU backend on start.
+By default the CPU backend will be enabled unless otherwise changed.
+The two possible backends are defined as symbols: ```:CPU``` or ```:GPU```
+- Check available backends with ```availableBackends()``` which will return an array
+- Check current active backend with ```getBackend()```
+- Set a new backend with ```setBackend(b)``` where b is one of the two symbols listed above.
+Note that if you enter an unavailable backend nothing will change.

+Once you set either backend, all of the training functions will use that backend for computation.
+Initialization functions such as creating parameters and reading/writing test data or parameters will always occur on the CPU.

 ----

 ## Notes